qwertyTanz786/Fuel-Demand-Forecast-System/README.md

-# UAE Smart Fuel Demand Forecasting System
+# Smart Fuel Demand Forecasting System

 ## Project Overview

-The Smart Fuel Demand Forecasting System is a Machine Learning-powered application that predicts fuel demand for different vehicle categories across the UAE.
+The Smart Fuel Demand Forecasting System is a Machine Learning-powered application that predicts fuel demand for different vehicle categories.
 The system analyzes vehicle specifications, fuel types, location data, and temporal factors to estimate fuel consumption and associated costs.

 The project consists of: